maxspahn/motion_planning_scenes/README.md

-> :warning **For Embotech Forces PRO user**: You need to use this branch as the newer casadi versions are not supported in Forces PRO.
+> :warning: **For Embotech Forces PRO user**: You need to use this branch as the newer casadi versions are not supported in Forces PRO.
 # Motion Planning Scenes